 I tried the recipe and bingo that was it!
 I think I have now found my foolproof crab rasam recipe.
 The recipe uses crab claws (I used the whole crab) which are finally removed from the rasam before serving.
 So I made a crab masala out of the crabs I took out.
 It was such a delicious meal.

 It is amazing how the right recipe eluded me for so many years and all I had to do was find the perfect recipe in the book.
 The book has loads of amazing Chettinad recipes which I am sure I am going to try soon.
 I think what makes Chettinad cuisine really unique is the fact that we use freshly ground spices for every dish and as per me, that just enhances the flavors so much more 🙂

 Chettinad Recipes : Crab Rasam

 - 7 chillies red dry, preferably milder variety

 - 1 tbsp black peppercorns

 - 7 large cloves garlic peeled and chopped

 For the rasam

-- In a pressure cooker heat oil, when the oil is hot add the cumin and onions.
+- In a pressure cooker, heat oil.
+When the oil is hot, add the cumin and onions.
 When the onions turn translucent, add the tomatoes, curry leaves.
 Fry for 2-3 minutes and then add the crab.
-Mix well and sautee for about 2 minutes.
+Mix well and saute for about 2 minutes.